Carbon-Penalised Portfolio Insurance Strategies in a Stochastic Factor Model with Partial Information: Acknowledgements and fundings

 \section{Acknowledgements and fundings}

-The work of Katia Colaneri has been partially funded by the European Union - Next Generation EU - Project PRIN 2022 [2022BEMMLZ - CUP E53D23005660006] with the title Stochastic control and games and the role of information.
 Katia Colaneri is member of Gruppo Nazionale per l’Analisi Matematica, la Probabilità e le loro Applicazioni (GNAMPA) of Istituto Nazionale di Alta Matematica (INdAM).
-The work of Daniele Mancinelli has been funded by European Union - Next Generation EU, Mission 4, Component 2 as part of the GRINS project - Growing Resilient, INclusive and Sustainable (PE0000018, CUP: E83C22004690001) - National Recovery and Resilience Plan (PNRR).
+The partial support through the INdAM - GNAMPA Project (CUP E5324001950001) is acknowledged.
+This work has been completed while Daniele Mancinelli was affiliated with University of Rome Tor Vergata and has been funded by European Union - Next Generation EU, Mission 4, Component 2 as part of the GRINS project - Growing Resilient, INclusive and Sustainable (PE0000018, CUP: E83C22004690001) - National Recovery and Resilience Plan (PNRR).
 The views and opinions expressed are solely those of the authors and do not necessarily reflect those of the European Union, nor can the European Union be held responsible for them.
+Moreover, any views expressed are solely those of the author(s) and so cannot be taken to represent those of the Bank of England or any of its committees, or to state Bank of England policies.